-Where an employer operates an occupational scheme offering maternity pay, paternity pay, adoption pay, shared parental pay or parental bereavement pay, the occupational scheme payment can be offset against any statutory payment, and vice versa where the occupational scheme payment is more than the statutory payment.
+Where an employer operates an occupational scheme offering maternity pay, paternity pay, adoption pay, shared parental pay or parental bereavement pay, the occupational scheme payment can be offset against any statutory payment, and vice versa where the occupational scheme payment

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.